 In 1995 she attended the Paper Arts workshop at Haystack Mountain School of Crafts in Deer Isle, Maine, which marked the beginning of the creative pursuit that would become her legacy.
-In 1996 she took her first book arts workshop with Rebecca Goodale and Dennis Gilbert at Haystack and in the same year created her first artist's book, The Raven.
-She continued creating while attending several more workshops and courses in bookmaking.
+In 1996, Hall took her first book arts workshop with Rebecca Goodale and Dennis Gilbert at Haystack and in the same year created her first artist's book, The Raven.
 In 1998 she moved to Orr's Island, Maine, and graduated from the BFA program at Maine College of Art.
-Martha also became an involved advocate for improved cancer treatment, helped to found the Cancer Community Center in South Portland, and served on the board of the YWCA.
+Martha helped to found the Cancer Community Center in South Portland, and served on the board of the YWCA.

 Access Restrictions: None

 Please cite as: Martha A. Hall Collection, Maine Women Writers Collection, University of New England, Portland, Maine